 Baby Goose is a program for parents with babies and toddlers that encourages early language development through rhymes, songs, finger-plays and stories.

 Baby Goose at Swan Valley Lodge is an intergenerational music program where families comes and learn songs and rhymes along with their “grand-friends”.

 Books for Babies gives a book bag, containing books suitable for reading to babies and information about the importance of reading, singing and rhyming with very young children, to every family with a new baby.
 The bag also includes community information about programs and services of interest to parents of young children.

-Family Rhyme Time uses rhymes, songs and stories with parents and their babies and young children to help develop language and listening skills.
+Family Rhyme Time uses rhymes, songs and stories with parents and children from birth to 5 years to help develop language and listening skills.